 Although some of the first three types of museum and art gallery software applications do offer some event management tools, often their strengths lie in those specific areas and not as much in true event planning.
 As such, here are the things you should look for in a solid event management software for museums and galleries.

 Having a robust set of gallery and museum scheduling software tools at your disposal is a must if you are booking external and internal events at your facility.

-These features should allow you to manage space and room bookings as well as provide you with an at-a-glance event scheduling calendar for viewing facility availability as well as ensuring that you don’t double book events.
+These features should allow you to manage event bookings for rooms and spaces as well as provide you with an at-a-glance event scheduling calendar for viewing facility availability as well as ensuring that you don’t double book events.
 In addition, these tools can allow you to add and track group reservations, facility tours and appointments for leads and walk-throughs.

 Many cultural facilities plan and promote events like lectures, concerts and exhibitions for the general public and/or members, and museum and art gallery software for events can offer a full set of RSVP, registration and ticketing tools for collecting payments and registration information from attendees.

 Other features to look for can include email invitations and marketing tools for reaching out to prospective attendees; event websites and Web-based registration forms for easily collecting registrations and online payments; and event check-in apps for minimizing lines at the door and scanning in ticketed guests.

 Here is where event-centric gallery and museum management software systems can really be a huge asset in streamlining your events business because these features can give you the ability to track all sorts of details like headcounts, event orders and catering or A/V vendor details.